-Changes the characters of dest starting at position dest-start to match the characters in src from src-start (inclusive) to src-end (exclusive).
+Changes the characters of dest starting at position dest-start to match the characters in src from src-start (inclusive) to src-end (exclusive), where the first position in a string corresponds to 0.
 The strings dest and src can be the same string, and in that case the destination region can overlap with the source region; the destination characters after the copy match the source characters from before the copy.
 If any of dest-start, src-start, or src-end are out of range (taking into account the sizes of the strings and the source and destination regions), the exn:fail:contract exception is raised.

 '''

 (define s (string #\A #\p #\p #\l #\e))

 (string-copy! s 4 "y")

 (string-copy! s 0 s 3 4)

 s

 "lpply"

-'''

-'''

 (string-fill! dest char) → void?

 dest : (and/c string? (not/c immutable?))

 char : char?

 '''